 Elizabeth Fleischhauer | Brooke Godinez

-Meets first Monday of each month, evenings on Zoom
+Meets first Tuesday of each month, noon on Zoom

 The programming committee is responsible for planning events with an educational focus, both in-person and virtual, throughout the Florida Northwest chapter's geographic region.
 For architects and AIA members, this includes hard hat and walking tours, guest lectures, and AIA Extra events.
 We also organize any K-12 educational outreach such as the annual Gingerbread competitions, and partner with other committees or professional organizations interested in hosting joint events.